Samuel Whitbread (1720–1796): Member of Parliament

 Whitbread was appointed High Sheriff of Hertfordshire for 1767–68 and elected Member of Parliament for Bedford in 1768, and held the seat until 1790, and then represented Steyning from 1792 to 1796.
-He was an early supporter for the abolition of slavery, took part in some of the anti-slavery debates of 1788 in the House of Commons.
+He was an early supporter of the abolition of slavery, and took part in some of the anti-slavery debates of 1788 in the House of Commons.

 Family

 Whitbread married firstly Harriet Hayton, by whom he had two daughters, one of whom, Emma Maria Elizabeth Whitbread, married Henry St John, 13th Baron St John of Bletso, and one son, the politician, Samuel Whitbread.
 The other daughter, Harriet, married James Gordon MP.
 Harriet died in 1769 and is buried in Cardington Parish Church.
 Her memorial is by Richard Hayward.

 He married secondly Lady Mary Cornwallis (1736–70), eldest daughter of Charles Cornwallis, 1st Earl Cornwallis, with whom he had one daughter, Mary Whitbread (1770–1858).
 Mary married Sir George Grey, 1st Baronet, 3rd son of Charles Grey, Lord Howick.

 Whitbread became wealthy from the success of his brewery and bought several large estates: these included Lord Torrington's Southill Park, Elstow Manor, and other substantial property in Bedfordshire and High House, Purfleet, Essex.
 His real estate purchases were worth in the region of £400,000—equal to over £8 million in 1992.